Coca-Cola Politics History

 © History Oasis

-On the day the Berlin Wall fell in 1989, Coca-Cola vending machines started to appear in the east.
+When the Wall fell in 1989, Coca-Cola vending machines appeared in East Berlin within days, marking capitalism's arrival.

 FIDEL CASTRO VS. COCA-COLA